amanverma123-prog/DSA_by-Aman/Linked List/README.md

 * Using different pointer speeds to identify cycles efficiently
 * Solving cycle detection without extra memory
 * Recognizing fast and slow pointer patterns in Linked List problems
+* Finding the starting node of a cycle in a Linked List
+* Applying Floyd's Cycle Detection Algorithm beyond cycle detection
+* Understanding the mathematical proof behind cycle entry identification
+* Resetting one pointer to the head after cycle detection
+* Locating the cycle's starting point in O(1) extra space
+* Extending the Tortoise and Hare technique to solve advanced cycle problems
 * Deleting the middle node of a Linked List in a single traversal
 * Maintaining a previous pointer for safe node deletion
 * Combining traversal and deletion into one pass